 2 days | moderate 35 km | ↑↓ 1761m

-A two-day circular trek along panoramic trails.
+A two-day loop along panoramic trails.

 Nedvzi: Big Loop